maxaeon/geometry/README.md

 There is also a cross-hatched swatch for choosing **transparent** fill.
 Bucket fill with this option clears pixels instead of painting them.

 Click the new **brain icon** in the toolbar to see additional context about the current activity.
 The pop-up shows formulas like area or circumference and you can reveal a short explanation of why they work.

+Use the **book icon** to open the dictionary and flashcard set.
+This icon is available on the start screen and in the drawing toolbar so you can quickly review terms at any time.